Inderpreet-D/FoFCModdingTools/README.md

 ### Finding Mods

-Mods will be hosted on the game's Discord server, you can find a link to it on the main menu, in the bottom right corner.
+Mods will be available through the workshop, you can get to it from your library.

 ## Creating Mods